-(BUSINESS) when a corporate raider
+(FINANCE) when a corporate raider

 HOW IT WORKS

-The corporate raider requires a takeover vehicle
+A corporate raider engaged in greenmail requires a takeover vehicle

 to launch a hostile takeover.
 The takeover vehicle is usually another corporation controlled by the raider, although in recent years ESOP